ARTICLE XV STUDENTS

 Academic institutions exist for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
 Student participation, responsibility, academic freedom, and due process are essential to the operation of the academic enterprise.
 As members of the academic community, students should be encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.

-Freedom to learn and to explore major social, political, and economic issues are necessary adjuncts to student academic freedom, as is freedom from discrimination, as set forth in the university’s policies.
+Freedom to learn and to explore major social, political, and economic issues are necessary adjuncts to student academic freedom, as is freedom from discrimination, as set forth in the university’s non- discrimination policy.

 Freedom to learn and freedom to teach are inseparable facets of academic freedom.
 The concomitant of this freedom is responsibility.
 If members of the academic community are to develop positively in their freedom; if these rights are to be secure, then students should exercise their freedom with responsibility.